Ameen-Sha-Cheerangan/nautilus-image-converter-legacy/README.md

 This original project was created by Jürg Billeter and later maintained as part of the official GNOME project.
 The legacy source repository for that project is believed to be:

-`http://git.gnome.org/browse/nautilus-image-converter/` (which doesn't open by the way)
+`http://git.gnome.org/browse/nautilus-image-converter/` (which returns 404 by the way)

 Patches welcomed\!